 About TV show Black Mirror season 5

 A fifth series was announced on 5 March 2018.
-Black Mirror season 5 release date - 2019, to be announced.
+Black Mirror season 5 release date - 2019.

 Black Mirror Concept